 CocoaPods is an open source project that allows dependency management.
 Apple doesn't support any kind of dependency management yet (Swift should have it's own tool soon).
 It's not integrated with XCode but it's quite simple to use with command line.

-• Then just make sure the project is opened in XCode using the generated .xcworkspace file.
+command download dependencies and configure the workspace with it. - Then just make sure the project is opened in XCode using the generated

 Crash reporting